-In this work we have described a new method to determine angle-resolved scattering phase and generalized delay, and used it to measure the difference in delays between one- and two-photon ionization of Ne.
-Our approach allows us to explore the delay between different ionization pathways, e.g., those of odd and even parities, with the same photoelectron energy, without being disturbed by a streaking IR pulse.
-Since there is more than one pair of interfering wavepackets, which overlap, it is necessary to average the results: our method yields a weighted average.
+In this work we have described a new method to determine angle-resolved relative phase between single- and two-photon ionization amplitudes, and used it to measure the $2p$ photoionization of Ne.
+Our approach allows us to explore the phase difference between different ionization pathways, e.g., those of odd and even parities, with the same photoelectron energy.

-The method is based on FEL radiation, so that it can be extended to shorter wavelengths, eventually to core levels, which lie in a wavelength region where optical lasers have reduced pulse energy.
-For $1s$ and $2s$ cores, in particular, the generalized delay coincides with the EWS delay.
-This is an important addition to the armoury of techniques available to attosecond science, gives access to the generalized delay for two-photon (even parity) transitions, and is applicable to molecules as well as atoms.
+The method is based on FEL radiation, so that it can be extended to shorter wavelengths, eventually to inner shells, which lie in a wavelength region where optical lasers have reduced pulse energy.
+This is an important addition to the armoury of techniques available to attosecond science and gives access to the phase difference between single- (odd parity) and two-photon (even parity) transition amplitudes, or the energy variation of the phase of two-photon ionization amplitudes affected by the intermediate resonances, as seen in the Ne $2p$ photoionization.
+For $ns^2$ subshells of atoms, e.g., $1s^2$ of He, $1s^2$ and $2s^2$ of Ne, etc. in particular, one can extract the eigenphase differences for $s$, $p$, and $d$ partial waves of electron-ion scattering, and their energy derivatives correspond to the Wigner delay difference of the partial waves.
+This method is also applicable to molecules.

 While it does not yet appear to be feasible with present HHG sources, it may become possible in the future, but there are many technical challenges.
-Since HHG sources produce a frequency comb, the chief technical challenges are to filter the beam to achieve bichromatic spectral purity, maintain attosecond temporal resolution and provide enough pulse energy at the fundamental wavelength to initiate two-photon ionization.
+Since HHG sources produce a frequency comb, the chief technical challenges are to filter the beam to achieve bichromatic spectral purity, maintain attosecond temporal resolution, and provide enough pulse energy at the fundamental wavelength to initiate two-photon ionization.
 Furthermore, HHG sources have not yet demonstrated the level of phase control which we have at our disposal.
 Given the rapid progress in HHG sources, these conditions may eventually be met, in which case our method will become more widely accessible.